guaxinim9/quartz/The Fractal Tribe Manifesto.md

 We are meant to live together.
 We evolved in tribes.
 So our basic cognitive architecture is optimized for the tribe.
 It is [[Human Nature]].

-I came upon this way of thinking scientifically, through the doctrine of evolutionary psychology.
-But religion reckons the same.
-The early Christians organized themselves into small communities.
-We are used to thinking of commune-building as the doomed enterprise of idealists, and to some extent this is true - most communes fail.
-But religious communes are an obvious and shining exception.
-They have always functioned and flourished, and continue to do so to this day.
-Surrendering one's will to Christ would seem an absurdly irrational move, but the proof is in the proverbial pudding.

 God wants us to live in tribes, and nature wants the same.
 No matter your metaphor, we are meant to live together.

 But, we don't.
 We are [[lonely]].
 We live as individuals.
-If we're lucky, we make families which
+If we're lucky, we make families which act (at their best) as tranquil islands of love amidst above and beyond the grinding of meat.

+This is good, and sometimes very good.
+But I submit it is insufficient.
+Precious few families are capable of coping with the rapid advance of digital media.
+Quality time spent with family is tanking across the west.

+[[The family cannot do it all]].
+A larger body of love and belonging is necessary.

 So, how can we make this happen today?

+~

 Living things enjoy a unity of purpose.
 There is no separation between body and mind.
 Both are instruments of the same.